beepdot/python-snips/apis-to-acl/README.md

 #### Readme
-- This program outputs the list of acls required for the requested apis.
+- This program takes list of apis and outputs the list of acls required for the requested apis.
+- See `input.txt` and `apis.json` for the file formats